-Complete a cleanse by taking parasite-combating herbs and use Mimosa pudica seed to help carry them out of your gut.
+Complete a cleanse by taking herbs to combat parasites.
 You may also need to follow a Candida support protocol to help restore gut health.
 Coffee enemas may give you some relief from sluggish bowels, too.

 Because heavy metals and chemicals like herbicides can damage the nerves of your digestive tract, detoxing from these contaminants may help alleviate constipation.

-BioActive Carbon, available in supplement form, binds heavy metals and chemicals to its surface.
-Then, it helps remove them from your body.
+Binders can bind heavy metals and chemicals to its surface.
+Then, they help remove them from your body.

 Nature can come to your rescue when things just aren’t moving well, despite your best efforts.

-Intestinal moving herbs — such as senna leaf and ginger root — promote normal muscle contractions in your gut to help prevent constipation.
+Certain herbs promote normal muscle contractions in your gut to help prevent constipation.
 Combinations of such herbs are especially helpful since they may have slightly different benefits in your digestive tract.